aicell-lab/aicell.io/content/recruiting/postdoc-2-ddls-ai/index.md

 ---
-title: Postdoc in AI-powered multi-omics data integration and whole-cell modeling
+title: Postdoc in AI-powered Whole-cell Modeling

 # Summary for listings and search engines
 summary: